The New Ethics: Summary

+The inhabitants of the earth are bound to each other by the ties and obligations of a common kinship.
+Man is simply one of a series of sentients, differing in degree, but not in kind, from the beings below, above, and around him.

-Moore starts by examining how many new ideas are attacked and ridiculed before they eventually find acceptance in society.
-He then lays out his thesis of the New Ethics, arguing that humans are simply individual sentient beings, existing alongside a number of other sentient beings, differing only in degree, not in kind.
-Moore asserts that the Golden Rule, which he calls "The Great Law", is applicable to all beings, regardless of their species membership.
-He contends that the New Ethics is an ethical consequence of Darwin's theory of evolution, which established that all beings are related to each other and that it rejected the anthropocentric belief that non-human animals were produced for the benefit of humans.
+Moore begins by arguing that new ideas are often attacked and ridiculed before gaining acceptance.
+He then sets out his account of the New Ethics, arguing that humans are individual sentient beings living among other sentient beings and differing from them in degree rather than in kind.
+Moore identifies the Golden Rule, which he calls "The Great Law", as applicable to all beings, regardless of species.
+He presents the New Ethics as a consequence of Darwin's theory of evolution, which, in his view, established the kinship of all beings and undermined the anthropocentric belief that non-human animals exist for human use.

-Moore then explores human attitudes towards others, looking at both their treatment of other humans and other animals.
-He laments how humans have become masters over the earth, but have not recognized their responsibilities towards their fellow beings, instead becoming butchers by harming the beings they have duties towards, such as through vivisection, hunting and slaughtering them for food.
-Moore then criticizes what he considers to be the most common objection to the New Ethics thesis: that it is necessary for humans to exploit others to provide for their needs and desires; he argues that the objection is egotistical because it fails to consider the perspective of the victims.
+Moore then discusses human attitudes toward other humans and toward other animals.
+He argues that humans have become masters over the earth without recognizing their responsibilities toward other sentient beings.
+He criticizes practices including vivisection, hunting, and slaughter for food.
+Moore also considers what he describes as the most common objection to the New Ethics: that humans must exploit others to satisfy their needs and desires.
+He rejects this argument as egoistic because it does not consider the perspective of the victims.

-He then argues that non-human animals have made, and continue to make, significant contributions to the development of human civilization and that humans treat these beings as mere means to an end.
-Moore contends that the ideal relationship would be one where humans and other animals work together for their mutual benefit.
-Moore then criticizes the use of animal products, such as fur, for human clothing and describes alternative methods for humans to clothe themselves using plant-based materials.
-He argues that current developments will lead to a future where humans no longer clothe themselves in animal-based clothing.
-He then looks at the question of what humans should eat, exploring the nutrients that humans require and examining human physiology, determining that humans are naturally herbivores; he concludes that the ideal diet is vegetarian.
+Moore argues that non-human animals have contributed to the development of human civilization while being treated as means to human ends.
+He presents the ideal relationship as one in which humans and other animals work together for mutual benefit.
+He criticizes the use of animal products, including fur, for clothing, and discusses plant-based alternatives.
+He predicts a future in which humans no longer clothe themselves in animal-derived materials.
+He also considers diet, discussing human nutritional requirements and physiology, and concludes that the ideal diet is vegetarian.

-Moore also criticises the claim that humans are required to kill other animals to prevent overpopulation, as well as the use of the survival of the fittest and an appeal to nature as objections against the New Ethics.
-Moore then sketches the evolutionary development of society, noting figures such as Copernicus, Galileo and Darwin who made significant contributions to human progress, and presenting arguments for socialism and the women's movement.
-He concludes the book by asserting that the popularity or unpopularity of a proposition has no bearing on its truth or falsity and describing his dream of a future celestial civilization where humans are no longer savages and they instead live in justice and brotherhood with every sentient being.
+Moore criticizes the claim that humans must kill other animals to prevent overpopulation, as well as appeals to survival of the fittest and to nature as objections to the New Ethics.
+He then sketches the evolutionary development of society, discussing figures such as Copernicus, Galileo, and Darwin as contributors to human progress, and presents arguments for socialism and the women's movement.
+The book concludes by arguing that the popularity of a proposition has no bearing on its truth, and by imagining a future civilization in which humans live in justice and fellowship with every sentient being.